 Paying taxes for Stocks trading gains on H1B visa

 You should pay all required taxes in US for all your Stock earnings.
 No exceptions as it is a source of income for you you are required to pay Taxes to IRS on your income.
 As an H1B holder, you are subject to standard taxation on capital gains on profits from selling stocks.
 This can be a tricky area, if you are doing a lot of trades and timing varies.
 It is a good idea to go to a tax consultant to get help with filing taxes.

 If you are not sure, it is always best to use tax consultants for filing taxes for stocks, as it can get complicated.
 Because, if you lose money, it is tax deductible and you can get some advantages.
 You may miss some of these nuances, if you file on your own.

-Similarly, if you are on H1B Visa, you are supposed to work full time for the companies that sponsor you H1B Visa, you cannot do stock trading on your own as full time job…If you are in doubt, you should always check with your attorney or your DSO, in case of F1 visa to get more clarity on specifics.
+What it means is that, if you are a full-time student on F1 visa, you need to be enrolled full time and maintain legal status and not work off camps, etc. Similarly, if you are on H1B Visa, you are supposed to work full-time for the companies that sponsor your H1B Visa, you cannot do stock trading on your own as a full-time job…If you are in doubt, you should always check with your attorney or tax consultant.

 What has been your experience ?
 Share your experiences in comments